wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

   Version 2.8.1 :
     - Move option PCLZIP_OPT_BY_EREG to PCLZIP_OPT_BY_PREG because ereg() is
       deprecated in PHP 5.3.
-When using option PCLZIP_OPT_BY_EREG, PclZip will automatically replace it by PCLZIP_OPT_BY_PREG.
+When using option PCLZIP_OPT_BY_EREG, digiPclZip will automatically replace it by PCLZIP_OPT_BY_PREG.

   Version 2.8 :